New York Cheesecake

 Instructions

-- Bake & Cool Crust: Bake the crust at 375 F (190 C) for 8 minutes.
+- Bake the crust at 375°F/190°C for 8 minutes.
 Set the crust aside to cool while you prepare the filling.

 - Beat in the eggs one at a time while the mixer is running on low speed.
-Add the sour cream, vanilla, and lemon zest.
+Add the sour cream, vanilla extract (1 teaspoon), and lemon zest (1 teaspoon).
 Turn off the mixer and scrape down the sides and bottom of the bowl to ensure all of the mixture is evenly combined.

-- Bake: Pour the mixture into the prepared crust.
-It will completely fill the spring form pan and then place the pan onto a sheet pan.
-Place on the center rack in a 475 F (246 C) oven for 8 minutes.
+- Pour the mixture into the prepared crust.
+It will completely fill up the pan and then place the pan onto a sheet pan.
+Place the sheet pan on the center rack and bake for 8 minutes.

-- Leave the door closed and reduce the oven temperature to 200 F (93 C) for 1 hour.
-Turn the oven off (again, do not open the oven door!) and leave the cheesecake in the off oven for 1 more hour.
+- Leave the door closed and reduce the oven temperature to 200°F/93°C for 1 hour.
+Turn the oven off (do not open the oven door!) and leave the cheesecake in the off oven for 1 more hour.

-- Cool: Let the cheesecake cool and then refrigerate for at least 6-8 hours (or overnight), before removing the sides of the pan and slicing.
+- Remove the cheesecake from the oven and let cool at room temperature.
+Move to the refrigerator and chill for at least 6-8 hours (or overnight) before removing the sides of the pan and slicing.

 Notes